 “I can chase cool,” I responded sharply.
 “You just watch.”

 It was game on.
 I was on a mission to not only chase cool but to find it!
 Nothing was going to stop me.
-If I was anything at the age of 39 years old, I was certainly relevant.
+If I was anything at the age of 40 something years old, I was certainly relevant.
 This aging thirty-something was still hip with the kids … and persistent too.

 What was the first thing I did?
 I went straight to the mall and bought some new clothes – graphic tee shirts with snarling lions on them, designer jeans, and a pair of shoes that made me look like I was going bowling.

 I proudly wore my newfound fabric coolness to work the next day.

 “Dressing a bit casual today aren’t we?” suggested one co-worker.

 “Just chasing cool,” I answered brightly.

 “Are you feeling ok?” asked another.

 “Just chasing cool,” I offered, with a tad less enthusiasm.